lauri-elias/spektre-protocol/CANON_INDEX.md

 ### CANON-2 — Linguistic Decoupling
 **Status:** ACTIVE

-Language is a transmission protocol, not the state itself.
+Language is a transmission protocol, not state itself.

-Words describe state.
+- Words describe state
-Words do not define state.
+- Words do not define state

 This canon prevents narrative capture, symbolic escalation, and language-driven authority transfer.